 - Gathering – seeds can be gathered from bushes or thickets using your bare hands or a hoe.
 It is completely random which seeds you will get so the method can be very slow and take up a lot of energy, but it is the only way of getting free seeds.

-- Seed Vendors – there are seed vendors at Loggia Farm, Olvia, Glish, Heidel, Calpheon, Kasula Farm, Altinova, Sand Grain Bazaar and Valencia.
+- Seed Vendors – there are seed vendors at Loggia Farm, Olvia, Glish, Heidel, Calpheon, Kasula Farm, Altinova, Sand Grain Bazaar, and Valencia.
 They do have a poor selection of seeds and don’t offer higher quality seeds, but these are good starting points if you are looking to begin farming.
-You can use the NPC button in the top right (next to your mini-map) then search for “seed” to quickly find all the seed merchants you have discovered.
+You can use the NPC button in the top right (next to your mini-map) and then search for “seed” to quickly find all the seed merchants you have discovered.

 In the top left you can see “Garden Usage”, this indicates how many seeds we can fit on the farm.
 The window in the middle of the screen indicates the temperature, humidity, amount of water, and fertilizer the farm currently has.
 It also shows how long the seeds will take to grow.
-You can view the temperature, humidity and groundwater using the filters on your world map.
+You can view the temperature, humidity, and groundwater using the filters on your world map.

 It’s important to note that crops only grow whilst you are online!

 When your crops have reached 100% growth, you can go to your crops and press R to “Harvest”.

 You also have the choice of “Breeding” the crops.
 If you choose to breed the crops you have a chance to get more seeds back, as well as increase the quality of the seeds, and obtaining fruits.

 Once the crop is at 100% growth, you can harvest it to obtain crops: